 Not just brilliant storytellers on record, Creeper have always made sure the visuals that accompany their songs are laced with just as much delicious mystery.
-With them being plastered on our cover this month, we thought it was the perfect time to look back across their video output, from the very beginning to now.
+We thought it was the perfect time to look back across their video output, from the very beginning to now.

 So this is where it all started.
 From the ashes of Will and Ian's previous band Our Time Down Here rose something much darker in the summer of 2014.
 Though the clip they filmed for ‘Gloom’ was more or less a straight forward performance, there are elements of it that have stuck with Creeper throughout the whole of their musical journey.
 The notable being the purple light that glistens off them as they thrash about in this confined space.

 Breaking out of the claustraphobic confines of ‘Gloom’, the clip for ‘VCR’ finds the band cloaked in thick smoke as they play their music in the middle of a forest.
 Much spookier than their first effort, the flickering clip demonstrates the quintet's knack for creating atmosphere in the most natural of surroundings.

 Now, here we have the first instance of narrative within Creeper’s visuals - and what a way to start.
 Interweaved with shots of the sights of Southampton cloaked in darkness, we see a man sewing a Callous Heart patch onto the back of his jacket.
 Surrounding him is plenty of punk-rock memorablila and some downtrodden bunting and an old black and white movie plays on the tv.
 To read between the lines, all of the things that are shown here represent something that has inspired Creeper in some way, shape or form, and the video serves as a homage to all the things that make up the band.
 It's a nice way of telling their story up till now before they set out to write a new one.